Koykoy200078/Koykoy200078/README.md

   - To acquire new valuable knowledge and skills in any environment where I can apply my knowledge.
 To build a career that offers both challenge and growth with opportunities to expand my knowledge and skills by using them in a working environment that simulates the real world.
 - 🌱 I’m advanced learner;
   - Python
-  - Java
-  - Kotlin
+  - Android: Java/Kotlin
-  - Flutter/Dart
+  - Flutter: Dart
   - C/C++
   - .Net
   - C#